[HISTORY: Adopted by the Town Board of the Town of Mamakating 12-7-2010 by L.L. No. 3-2010. Amendments noted where applicable.]

 Rabies vaccination.
 The Clerk, at the time of issuing any license pursuant to this chapter, shall require the applicant to present a statement certified by a licensed veterinarian showing that the dog or dogs have been vaccinated to prevent rabies or, in lieu thereof, a statement certified by a licensed veterinarian stating that because of old age or other reason the life of the dog or dogs would be endangered by the administration of vaccine.
 The Clerk shall make or cause to be made from such statement a record of such information and file such record with a copy of the license.

 Enumeration.
-In addition to all other applicable fees, any person applying for a dog license for a dog identified as unlicensed during an enumeration of dogs living within the Town (see Agriculture and Markets Law § 113) shall pay $5.
+In addition to all other applicable fees, any person applying for a dog license for a dog identified as unlicensed during an enumeration of dogs living within the Town shall pay an additional fee in an amount established from time to time by resolution of the Town Board.
 Such additional fee shall be used to pay the expenses incurred by the Town in conducting the enumeration.
 In the event the additional fees collected exceed the expenses incurred by the Town in conducting an enumeration in any year, such excess fees may be used by the Town for any other lawful purpose.

 Each dog licensed shall be assigned, at the time the dog is licensed for the first time, a permanent official identification number.
 Such identification number shall be carried by the dog on an identification tag which shall be affixed to a collar on the dog at all times.